Strateg-Eyes

 What is key to determining this obligation is having “knowledge or belief” that the offence has been committed.
 Belief is not defined by the Crimes Act, but has been considered to be

 a state of mind which can be reached as the result of a mix of knowledge which an offender has come to possess, as well as suspicions and opinions which he or she has come to hold and conclusions which he or she has reached.
 It therefore follows that under section 316, what must be established is that the person actually came to hold the alleged belief.
-The obligation does not apply to mere suspicion of an offence.3
+The obligation does not apply to mere suspicion of an offence (per this case).

 Key takeaways